ozzie-lam/rebyte-docs/overview/understanding-rebyte-architecture.md

 # 💡 ReByte Concepts

-## LLM Serverless Callable
+## LLM Serverless Agent

 > Subroutine for your AI application.

-* LLM Serverless Callable is a piece of sequential actions that can be executed on the LLM serverless runtime.
+* LLM Serverless Agent is a piece of sequential actions that can be executed on the LLM serverless runtime.
 It is the core building block of ReByte, and the main way for end users to create their own tools.
-Rebyte provides a GUI builder for end users to create/edit their own LLM callables.
-Rebyte provides a list of pre-built actions for common use cases, also private SDK for *software engineer* to build their own actions, and seamlessly integrate with the callable builder.
+Rebyte provides a GUI builder for end users to create/edit their own LLM agents.
+Rebyte provides a list of pre-built actions for common use cases, also private SDK for *software engineer* to build their own actions, and seamlessly integrate with the agent builder.
 Pre-built actions includes:
   * LLM Actions
     * Language Model Completion Interface
     * Language Model Chat Interface